LinuxCNC/linuxcnc/share/features/obsolete_README.md

-LinuxCNC Features v2 - native realtime CAM for LinuxCNC
+LinuxCNC Features v2.01 - native realtime CAM for LinuxCNC

-Welcome to this advanced version of LinuxCNC-Features.
+Welcome to this update version of LinuxCNC-Features.

-This is an almost complete re-write and you may want to copy it in a different directory like ~/linuxcnc/features but ~/linuxcnc-features is allright too although it will replace a good part of the original one.
+Changes are described in the CHANGES file.

-Few changes to your subroutines will make them take full advantage of all the new features.
+Some changes to your subroutines will make them take full advantage of all the new features.
 There is also some settings you can do in the beginning of features.py.

 1. Installation